qu0b/AST/README.md

 The above list also displays some difficulties with creating a functioning model.
 It is especially difficult to find a suitable dataset to train your model.
 Fortunatly, [Google](https://cloud.google.com) provides an API for both speech to text as well as for sentiment analysis.
 The success scenario would consists of multiple requests that looks something like this:

-1. It is possible to send a POST to https://speech.googleapis.com/v1/speech:recognize
+1. It is possible to send a POST to https://speech.googleapis.com/v1/speech:recognize.
+This post includes metadata (config) about the audio file as well as a base64 encoding of the content.

 ```json
 {